Click on any of the following links for information:

 3452 Spur 399, McKinney, TX 75069

-Texas A&M University-Commerce has partnered with Collin College to provide undergraduate and graduate degrees at the Collin Higher Education Center (CHEC) in McKinney.
-CHEC is a great alternative for students that live in the Collin County area and want an education from Texas A&M University-Commerce minutes from their home.
+East Texas A&M University has partnered with Collin College to provide undergraduate and graduate degrees at the Collin Higher Education Center (CHEC) in McKinney.
+CHEC is a great alternative for students that live in the Collin County area and want an education from East Texas A&M University minutes from their home.

 Students who have already earned an Associate's degree or have a substantial number of college academic credit hours are able to complete their baccalaureate and graduate degrees offered at CHEC.
-A&M-Commerce offers four undergraduate degree programs, BA/BS in Education (EC-6 with Teacher Certification), BS in Sport and Recreation Management, BS in Psychology, and two graduate degrees, MED/MS in Counseling and MED/MS in Curriculum and Instruction.
+East Texas A&M University offers four undergraduate degree programs, BA/BS in Education (EC-6 with Teacher Certification), BS in Sport and Recreation Management, BS in Psychology, and two graduate degrees, MED/MS in Counseling and MED/MS in Curriculum and Instruction.
 CHEC also offers a PhD in Counselor Education and Supervision.
-For additional information regarding the location of programs, please contact Texas A&M-Commerce at the Collin Higher Education Center at 972-599-3122 or email CHEC@tamuc.edu.
+For additional information regarding the location of programs, please contact East Texas A&M University at the Collin Higher Education Center at 972-599-3122 or email CHEC@tamuc.edu.

 Mesquite Metroplex Center